DavidRaab/DemoEngine-Raylib-Fs/README.md

 Every box move at random direction and random rotation.
 The random directions and rotations are periodeically randomized so all boxes constantly move unpredictable.
-All boxes have a Sprite Sheet and they switch between 3 Sprites on period interval.
+All boxes have a Sprite Sheet and they switch between 3 Sprites on periodically interval.

 Everything runs single-threaded at the moment.
 I have implemented some simple object culling so only visible objects are drawn but still updated when they are not seen.
-It scales upto 90,000 boxes, and still runs fine when all 90,000 boxes are shown.
+It scales upto 90,000 boxes (maybe more, didn't tested beyond that point), and still runs fine when all 90,000 boxes are shown.

 I have a parent system, so i make all boxes a parent to another object and then let this object rotate and all boxes rotate around that